xhayper/InscryptionRichPresence/README.md

 If you are installing this manually, do the following

 1. Extract the archive into a folder.
 Do not extract into the game folder.
-2. Move the _InscryptionRichPresence.dll_ and the _InscryptionRichPresence_ into the _BepInEx/plugins_ folder.
+2. Move the _InscryptionRichPresence.dll_ file and the _InscryptionRichPresence_ folder into the _BepInEx/plugins_ folder.
 3. Run the game.

 ## Example API Usage